samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

 The SAMI Device Simulator is a command-line tool developed in Java.
 It is meant to help you send messages to SAMI on behalf of any device in the system.

 The Device Simulator's primary goal is to make it easy to connect to SAMI and send pre-recorded data to simulate an actual device.
 It also can send [Actions](/sami/sami-documentation/sending-and-receiving-data.html#posting-a-message-with-actions) to a simulated device.
-The Device Simulator makes it very easy to quickly execute API calls, such as listing devices for a user, looking at device types, etc.
+With the Device Simulator, you can easily execute API calls, such as listing devices for a user, looking at device types, etc.

 ![device simulator start screen](/images/docs/sami/libraries-examples/DeviceSimulatorStart.png){:.lightbox}